arangodb/docs/arangograph/deployments.md

 ### Auto login to database UI

-The auto login feature is a convenient and time-saving functionality that allows you to seamlessly access the ArangoDB database web interface from within the ArangoGraph platform without the need for additional login credentials.
+ArangoGraph provides the ability to automatically login to your database using your existing ArangoGraph credentials.
+This not only provides a seamless experience, preventing you from having to manage multiple sets of credentials but also improves the overall security of your database.
+As your credentials are shared between ArangoGraph and your database, you can benefit from end-to-end audit traceability for a given user, as well as integration with ArangoGraph SSO.

 You can enable this feature in the **Password Settings** dialog.
 Please note that it may take a few minutes to get activated.
 Once enabled, you no longer have to fill in the `root` user and password of your ArangoDB deployment.

 This feature can be disabled at any time.
+You may wish to consider explicitly disabling this feature in the following situations:
+- Your workflow requires you to access the database UI using different accounts with differing permission sets, as you cannot switch database users when automatic login is enabled.
+- You need to give individuals access to a database's UI without giving them any access to ArangoGraph.
+Note, however, that it's possible to only give an ArangoGraph user database UI access, without other ArangoGraph permissions.
+- For some reason, you require driver access via `8529` port and you are unable to use the designated `18529` driver port.

 Before getting started, make sure you are signed into ArangoGraph as a user with one of the following permissions in your project: